Pennsylvania Legal Information

 On April 17, 2016, Gov. Tom Wolf signed into law SB 3, Pennsylvania’s compassionate medical cannabis legislation.

-Before a doctor can prescribe medical cannabis, he or she must have a valid license to practice medicine in Pennsylvania, register with DOH, complete a four-hour course about medical cannabis, and report back to DOH if a patient no longer needs access to medical cannabis as a result of improved health or death.
+Before a doctor can recommend medical cannabis, he or she must have a valid license to practice medicine in Pennsylvania, register with DOH, complete a four-hour course about medical cannabis, and report back to DOH if a patient no longer needs access to medical cannabis as a result of improved health or death.

 To purchase medical marijuana, a patient will need to be under the continuing care of a physician who is registered with DOH.
 The physician may then provide a signed certification to the patient stating that the patient has a serious medical condition.